Urocu/MemSubLoader/README.md

 https://github.com/Urocu/MemSubLoader/releases/latest

+## How it works
+MemSubLoader uses json format to store subtitles, addresses, configuration and other information needed to work.

+Subtitles info includes ID, text and identifier.
+Identifier is used to load specific configuration

+Addresses are used to read specific places in the game's memory to determine when it should load subtitles and which text to load.

+Configuration has info for how to display the text.
+More on that in the later part.

 ## Dependencies
 We tried to keep external dependencies to a minimum.
 MemSubLoader currently depends on :
 - [JsonCpp](https://github.com/open-source-parsers/jsoncpp "JsonCpp") for loading/saving the configuration